How to use FO Designer in Oracle Application Express

 In your Apex application:

-- select HTML as region type, click next
+3. select Static content as region type, click next

 Sending the PDF report as an email attachment